GraceZ08/cse15l-lab-reports/lab2/lab2.md

         int[] intputIV = {1,2,3};
         assertArrayEquals(new int[]{3,2,1},ArrayExamples.reversed(intputIV));
 ```
--An input that doesn’t induce a failure, as a JUnit test and any associated code (Given)
+- An input that doesn’t induce a failure, as a JUnit test and any associated code (Given)
 ```
 @Test
   public void testReversed() {